CabWoes/github-slideshow/_posts/0000-01-02-MelNichols.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Best viewed with human eyes.
+Best viewed with hooman eyes.
 Use the left arrow to go back!